 2. The applicant has notified the department of the applicant’s intentions in writing five working days prior to initiating construction; and

+3. The equipment or process is not subject to:

+Prevention of Significant Deterioration (PSD), as set forth in Chapter 567—Chapter 33;

+New Source Performance Standards (NSPS), as set forth in 567—subrule 23.1(2);

+National Emission Standards for Hazardous Air Pollutants (NESHAP); as set forth in 567—subrule 23.1(3) and 567—subrule 23.1(4);

+Emission Guidelines, as set forth in 567—subrule 23.1(5);

+Nonattainment New Source Review, set forth in Chapter 567—Chapter 31; or

+The equipment or process is a major source of hazardous air pollutants, as defined in 40 CFR sections 63.2 and 63.41, and as adopted by reference in 567—subrule 23.1(4).

-3. The source is not subject to rule 567—22.4(455B), 567—subrule 23.1(2), 567—subrule 23.1(3), 567—subrule 23.1(4), 567—subrule 23.1(5), rule 567—31.3(455B), or paragraph “b” of this subrule.
-Prevention of significant deterioration (PSD) provisions and prohibitions remain applicable until a proposed project legally obtains PSD synthetic minor status (i.e., obtains permitted limits which limit the source below the PSD thresholds).
+The equipment and processes are subject to PSD until the owner or operator of a proposed project legally obtains permitted limits which limit the project below the PSD thresholds (i.e. PSD synthetic minor status).

-(2) The applicant must cease construction if the department’s evaluation demonstrates that the construction, reconstruction or modification of the source will interfere with the attainment or maintenance of the national ambient air quality standards or will result in a violation of a control strategy required by 40 CFR Part 51, Subpart G, as amended through February 19, 2015.
+(2) The applicant must cease construction if the department’s evaluation demonstrates that the construction, reconstruction or modification of the stationary source will interfere with the attainment or maintenance of the national ambient air quality standards or will result in a violation of a control strategy required by 40 CFR Part 51, Subpart G, as amended through February 19, 2015.

-(3) The applicant will be required to make any modification to the source that may be imposed in the issued construction permit.
+(3) The applicant will be required to make any modification to the stationary source that may be imposed in the issued construction permit.

-(4) The applicant must notify the department of the date that construction or reconstruction actually started.
+(4) The applicant must notify the department in writing of the actual start date of construction or reconstruction.
 All notifications shall be submitted to the department in writing no later than 30 days after construction or reconstruction started.
 All notifications shall include all of the information listed in 22.3(3)“b.”

 d.
-Permit requirements for country grain elevators, country grain terminal elevators, grain terminal elevators, and feed mill equipment.
-The owner or operator of a country grain elevator, country grain terminal elevator, grain terminal elevator or feed mill equipment, as “country grain elevator,” “country grain terminal elevator,” “grain terminal elevator,” and “feed mill equipment” are defined in subrule 22.10(1), may elect to comply with the requirements specified in rule 567—22.10(455B) for equipment at these facilities.
+The owner or operator of a country grain elevator, country grain terminal elevator, grain terminal elevator or feed mill equipment, as “country grain elevator,” “country grain terminal elevator,” “grain terminal elevator,” and “feed mill equipment”, as these terms are defined in subrule 22.10(1), may elect to comply with the requirements specified in rule 567—22.10(455B) as an alternative to the construction permitting requirements set forth in subrule 22.1(1).

 22.1(2) Exemptions.
-The requirement to obtaining a permit as directed in subrule 22.1(1) is not required for the equipment, control equipment, and processes listed in this subrule.
-The permitting exemptions in this subrule do not relieve the owner or operator of any source from any obligation to comply with any other applicable requirements.
-Equipment, control equipment, or processes subject to rule 567—22.4(455B) and 567—Chapter 33 (except rule 567—33.9(455B)), prevention of significant deterioration requirements, or rule 567—22.5(455B) or 567—31.3(455B), requirements for nonattainment areas, may not use the exemptions from construction permitting listed in this subrule.
-Equipment, control equipment, or processes subject to 567—subrule 23.1(2), new source performance standards (40 CFR Part 60 NSPS); 567—subrule 23.1(3), emission standards for hazardous air pollutants (40 CFR Part 61 NESHAP); 567—subrule 23.1(4), emission standards for hazardous air pollutants for source categories (40 CFR Part 63 NESHAP); or 567—subrule 23.1(5), emission guidelines, may still use the exemptions from construction permitting listed in this subrule provided that a permit is not needed to create federally enforceable limits that restrict potential to emit.
-If equipment is permitted under the provisions of rule 567—22.8(455B), then no other exemptions shall apply to that equipment.;
+An owner or operator may opt to use one of the permitting exemptions in this subrule in lieu of obtaining an air quality construction permit if the equipment, control equipment, or process meets the conditions in the specific exemption, and is not:

+permitted under the provisions of the permit by rule for spray booths, as set forth in rule 567—22.8(455B);

+subject to nonattainment new source review, as set forth in 567—Chapter 31(455B); or

+subject to PSD, as set forth in 567—Chapter 33(455B);

+A permitting exemption may be used only if a permit is not necessary to establish federally enforceable limits that restrict potential to emit.